bigfactory/icejs/.github/CONTRIBUTING.md

 ## Setup Environment

-clone repo and nitialize the setup environment：
+clone repo and initialize the setup environment：

 ```bash
 # 1. clone and setup